After fighting for Ukraine, Lomachenko fights again in ring - WHIZ News

 “I don’t have any regrets at all,” he said.
 “Everything happens the way they’re supposed to happen.”

 Nor does he worry that the likelihood of regaining the belts will be tougher now that Haney has them.
-Lomachenko is small for the 135-pound weight class and would have to beat a skilled, naturally bigger man, just as Lopez was.
+Lomachenko is small for the 135-pound weight class and would have to beat a skilled, naturally bigger man, similar to Lopez.

 More AP boxing: https://apnews.com/hub/boxing and https://twitter.com/AP_Sports